From Extraction To Export: How Money Flows in the Natural Gas Supply Chain

 Once the natural gas has been processed, it is transported to storage facilities or end-users via pipelines or ships.
 The midstream sector includes pipeline companies, which charge fees for transporting natural gas through their networks.

 These fees are determined by distance, volume, and the length of the transportation contract.
 Storage facilities generate additional revenue by charging fees to store natural gas until end-users require it.
+In this supply chain, efficiency and coordination are really important.
+This is where the use of software such as a field service mobile app can simplify operations by providing real time data and enhancing communication between various stakeholders.
+This can improve transportation logistics, ensuring that natural gas is delivered on-time.

 4. Marketing and Trading